michaelschiltz/bit-by-bit/session 05 - organizing knowledge and classification systems.md

 #### For historians and those doing archival research
 * how to document and store your archival finds
-*

 #### Classification and power
 * Drabinski, Emily.
 2017.
-“A Space for Pleasures of All Kinds: On ‘Cruising the Library.’”
-Los Angeles Review of Books.
+“A Space for Pleasures of All Kinds: On ‘Cruising the Library.’” *Los Angeles Review of Books*.
 Accessed May 16. https://lareviewofbooks.org/article/a-space-for-pleasures-of-all-kinds-on-cruising-the-library/.
+* Winn, Sam.
+2017.
+“The Hubris of Neutrality in Archives.”
+On Archivy.
+April 139. https://medium.com/on-archivy/the-hubris-of-neutrality-in-archives-8df6b523fe9f.

 #### To watch: